nZhangx/TrajectoryFlowMatching/README.md

 ```

 ### Run experiments
 Under `lightning`, define `DATA.yml` in `conf/data` and `MODEL.yml` in `conf/model` with desired configurations.
-The default setting runs TFM with a toy dataset with the same headings (data available).
+The default setting runs TFM with a toy dataset with the same headings.
 ```bash
 python src/main.py
 ```